StarRocks/starrocks/docs/en/table_design/table_types/unique_key_table.md

 The Unique Key table can be considered a special Aggregate table in which the REPLACE aggregate function is specified for value columns to return the most recent record among a group of records that have the same unique key.

 When you load data into a Unique Key table, the data is split into multiple batches.
 Each batch is assigned a version number.
-Therefore, records with the same unique key may come in multiple versions, of which the most recent version (namely, the record with the largest version number) is retrieved for queries.
+Therefore, records with the same unique key may be included in multiple versions.
+Data in the most recent version (that is, the record with the largest version number) is returned for queries.

 As shown in the following table, `ID` is the unique key, `value` is a value column, and `_version` holds the data version numbers generated within StarRocks.
 In this example, the record with an `ID` of 1 is loaded by two batches whose version numbers are `1` and `2`, and the record with an `ID` of `2` is loaded by three batches whose version numbers are `3`, `4`, and `5`.